FertigLab/pycogaps/README.md

 ```

 ## 3.3 Breaking Down the Return Object from CoGAPS
-CoGAPS returns a dictionary of two representations of the result: a GapsResult object and an anndata object.
+CoGAPS returns the result as an anndata object.
 CoGAPS stores the lower dimensional representation of the samples (P matrix) in the .var slot and the weight of the features (A matrix) in the .obs slot.
 The standard deviation across sample points for each matrix are stored in the .uns slot.

 ```
 TODO: add image/print